Hazelwood (rugby ground)

-The Hazelwood Centre is a rugby union ground and sports facility in Sunbury-on-Thames in the English county of Surrey.
-The facility served as the home of London Irish with the clubs' administrative offices being based here.
-The professional side used the facility for training, Premiership Rugby Shield matches and pre-season friendlies.
-London Irish Amateur train and play all home games here.
+The Hazelwood Centre is a dual-code rugby ground and sports facility in Sunbury-on-Thames in the English county of Surrey.
+The facility is known as the home of London Irish.
+The former professional rugby union side London Irish used the facility as its administrative base and for training, Premiership Rugby Shield matches and pre-season friendlies from opening until entering administration in 2023.
+London Irish Amateur have also used the facility for training and all home games since opening.